International Settlement (film)

 International Settlement is a 1938 American drama film directed by Eugene Forde and starring Dolores del Río, George Sanders and June Lang.
 It is set in the Shanghai International Settlement during the Sino-Japanese War.
 In the film, a gun runner falls in love with a beautiful French singer.

 Plot

 The "International Settlement" is in the heart of Shanghai, where Western foreign powers had long controlled a protected enclave divided among 13 nations.
-Japanese forces have successfully overrun Peiping and are now heading for Shanghai.
+Japanese forces have successfully overrun Peiping (Beijing) and are now heading for Shanghai.
 Newsreel footage (actual) shows Japanese bombers attacking Peiping and Chinese refugees fleeing south.

 Del Forbes, a vagabond adventurer with a dapper mustache, sailing for China, is broke enough to agree to impersonate a fellow passenger, ailing munitions dealer Zabellu.
 Too ill to leave the ship, Zabellu pays Forbes to impersonate him in an illegal arms deal for which he's owed some 200,000 pounds, which Forbes understands is "nearly a million dollars!!"